rpf13/sunshine/TESTING.md

 The following "test-errors" have been executed in gitpod, because I did not want to deploy the wrong error code and it was much simpler to test in gitpod.

-- The following test is a simulation, if for any reason, the geopy API returns wront, invalid coordinates.
-Thetest has been done in the live weather option, via replacing the geopy function call via a static array with dummygeolocation data.
-The error get's correctly caught and in this particular case, es previously explained, the APIerror gets displayed to the user.
+- The following test is a simulation, if for any reason, the geopy API returns wrong, invalid coordinates.
+The test has been done in the live weather option, via replacing the geopy function call with a static array with dummy geolocation data.
+The error get's correctly caught and in this particular case, es previously explained, the API error gets displayed to the user.
 A sys.exit happens and the user get's told that there is an API problem.
     ```py
     # coordinates = get_location() -> This would be the correct function call
     coordinates = ['ada', 'beda']